alex-lt-kong/the-nitty-gritty/csharp/di-and-autofac/README.md

     * Examining the example, one can notice that `myProvider.GetData()` is defined somewhere else.
 As long as `myProvider.GetData()` exists and it returns an `int[]`, the program should work.
-    * So theoretically different users (i.e., developers) can design their own `myProvider.GetData()`.
-For example, one user's `GetData()` may get data from a SQLite database, another user's `GetData()` may get data from an RPC call.
+    * So different users (i.e., developers) can design their own `myProvider.GetData()`.
+For example, one user's `GetData()` may get data from an SQLite database, and another user's `GetData()` may get data from an RPC call.

-* This requirement can be easily met by applying a naive OOP paradigm, with the help of abstract class in C#:
+* This requirement can be straightforwardly met by applying an OOP paradigm, with the help of abstract class in C#:

     ```C#
     namespace MyProgram